NikShuvalov/Twas/Research.md

 Given a chance to join a group of complete strangers in an activity you enjoy, would you?
 Is there any feature that you think should be included that hasn’t already been?

+-Research Highlights-

+Observations:
+	Users tend to use social media to keep in touch with people they already know and/or talk to.
+Most other users claim they use Facebook mainly for organizing events or rsvp’ing to events, but those same people also admit they find themselves spending a good deal of time on Facebook just scrolling through their feed.
+Someone said they would actually look over the member list for events they’re going to in order to refresh their memory in case they forgot any acquittances’ name(s).

+Insights:
+	People use Facebook seemingly as an externalized memory so that they don’t have to remember birthdays, event dates, or even at times, names of people they rarely see.
+And they obviously have to get some kind of joy out of scrolling through Facebook feeds even if they claimed they only use it for event planning.

+Design Recommendations:
+	I think this only strengthens my design intent.
+An app that doesn’t focus on the content that’s posted in a feed, but instead focuses on the people to try to make a social app that’s actively social instead of a waste where people dump memes, advertisements and inspirational quotes.

+Were there any new Topics or Open Questions to research further?
+	The amount of people that use it for event planning makes me think I should create an event-planning feature, but that will have to be for after the final project.

 -User Personas-